You are here: Modeling

 In Renga the objects with identical types can be overlapped, i.e. it is allowed to build an object over the other one if their types are the same.

-When objects of different types intersect, one object cuts out the volume from the other, forming a cutting, according to the following priority:
+When objects of different types intersect, one object cuts out the volume from the other, according to the following cutting priority:

 Isolated foundation